Dharmendra: Health issues and death

-Between 2015 and 2020, Dharmendra had faced multiple health issues, including back pain, muscle strain, and weakness, which occasionally required hospitalisation.
+Between 2015 and 2020, he had multiple health issues, including back pain, muscle strain, and weakness, which occasionally required hospitalisation.
 In 2025, Dharmendra underwent a corneal transplant surgery after the cornea of his left eye was damaged.

-He had also been hospitalised on 31 October 2025 at the Breach Candy Hospital due to breathing difficulties.
-As reported by journalist Vicky Lalvani, he was admitted to the ICU for observation and was discharged within a few hours once all his vital parameters stabilised.
+He had also been hospitalised on 31 October 2025 at the Breach Candy Hospital in Mumbai due to breathing difficulties.
+He was admitted to the ICU for observation and was discharged within a few hours once all his vital parameters stabilised.